rparet/muddler-wiki/Triggers.md

     "matchall": "no", # Like checking the "match all" checkbox.
 Defaults to no "filter": "no", # Like checking "only pass matches" in the trigger editor. defaults to no.
     "fireLength": "0", # Integer, like the fire length spinner in the trigger editor.
-Default to 0 "soundFile": "C:\sound.wav", # full path to the sound file.
-Like checking "play sound" and picking a file "highlight": "no", # Like checking "highlight" in the editor.
+Default to 0 "soundFile": "C:\\sound.wav", # full path to the sound file.
+Like checking "play sound" and picking a file.
+Note the double \
+    "highlight": "no", # Like checking "highlight" in the editor.
     "highlightFG": "#ff0000", # Hex value for foreground color to highlight.
 Ignored if highlight is not turned on.
     "highlightBG": "#ffff00", # Hex value for background color to highlight.
 Ignored if highlight is not turned on.